-It’s February, which means we’re in the thick of Q1 board meetings with our portfolio companies.
+It’s still early in the year, which means we’re in the thick of Q1 board meetings with our portfolio companies.

 These conversations follow a pattern.
 We start by looking back at 2025 – what worked, what didn’t, what the team learned.
 Then we turn forward: what does success look like in 2026?